 It is soooooo valuable in getting on the same page and avoiding frustrations later in the week.
 It also is a great way to connect with each other, especially in the weeks it feels like we pass in the night.
 Note that it doesn’t have to be super long, though it can be if you have that kind of time.

 That’s it for now.
 Happy Spring!
 And if you want more, head over to visit Emily Freeman, for lots of other lists.
 Also!
 I had the opportunity to interview my super talented friend, Allison, here.
-And she was kind enough to desing this beautiful hand lettered monthly calendar just for us!
-Enter you email below to get your download.
+And she was kind enough to design this beautiful hand lettered monthly calendar just for us!
+Enter your email below to get your download.